 Learn how to crochet a Granny Square

 This granny square tutorial is written in US terms.
 If you prefer UK terms, simply substitute every double crochet (dc) with a treble (tr).
-This tutorial is made for absolute beginners and contains a lot of photos and extra explanations.
+This tutorial is made for absolute beginners and contains a lot of photos and explanations.
 If you’re looking for the written pattern, scroll to the bottom of this tutorial for the free crochet pattern.

 Getting started (photo 1)

 Chain 4, then slip stitch the last chain to the first chain (photo 1).
 This will create a ring for you to crochet your granny clusters in.
-Alternatively, if you’ve mastered the magic ring you can use that one too as a substitution for this step.
+Alternatively, if you’ve mastered the magic ring, you can use that one too as a substitution for this step.

 Round 1 (photos 2-6)

 Chain 3.
 These three chains will count as your first double crochet, which I will abbreviate with dc from now on.
 Do you see the ring you’ve created by chaining the first and last ch together?
 The arrow in photo 2 indicates the centre hole.
-That’s where you are going to crochet your first round in.
+That’s where you are going to crochet your first round.

-Now you will need to close your round.
+Now you will close your round.
 Do this by slip stitching the last chain into the third chain of the chains you’ve started your round with (photo 6).
 This closes your round and brings you back to the starting point.

 As you might have noticed, I crocheted over the loose end of my yarn.
 I do this because it saves me an end to weave in later.
-If you're not comfortable doing this, then simply leave the loose tail at the back of your work to weave in later.
+If you're not comfortable doing this, then leave the loose tail at the back of your work to weave in later.

-Round 2 (photo 7-11)
+Round 2 (photos 7-11)

 Chain 3.
 This will count as your starting dc again (photo 7).